The Golf Swing Plane and Circle: Natural or Manipulated?

 Do It Yourself, DIY Swing Change, is what has driven me the last decade in my golf swing development.
 The absolute enjoyment of figuring out a swing change myself.
 To all of you out…

 I categorize golf motion styles into systems for the sake of clarity and understanding.
-No golfer fits perfectly into a single system, but without a structured framework, you’re essentially shooting in the dark.
-These…
+No golfer fits perfectly into a single swing style, but without a structured framework, you’re essentially shooting in the dark….

 Old School General Articles